 What Gloss Level Should I Use On My Floor?

+There are three main classifications of gloss when it comes to flooring, High-gloss, Semi-gloss and Matte.
 When selecting a gloss level for wood, laminate or vinyl flooring consider these factors…

 High-gloss provides a bright finish that reflects the most light which will highlight scuffs, scratches and other marks.
 Heavy foot-traffic, high-heel shoes, rolling carts and pets will show wear on a high-gloss finish.
 With frequent routine maintenance a high-gloss shine can be successfully maintained.